german-arroyo-moreno/arduino-led-rgb/README.md

 #### **Step 3: Upload the Arduino Sketch**

-1. Open the `led_controller/led_controller.ino` file in the Arduino IDE.
+1. Open the `rgb-led.ino` file in the Arduino IDE.
 2. Connect your Arduino board to your computer via USB.
 3. In the IDE, select your board (e.g., *Tools \> Board \> Arduino Uno*) and the correct port (*Tools \> Port*).
 4. Click the "Upload" button.